subeeshcbabu-zz/swagvali/README.md

     - A promise (or a `thenable`) that resolves to the swagger api Object

 * `options` - (*Object*) - (optional) - Additional options to create the mock generator.
     - `validated` -  Set this property to `true` if the api is already validated against swagger schema and already dereferenced all the `$ref`.
-This is really useful to generate mocks for parsed api specs.
+This is really useful to generate validators for parsed api specs.
 Default value for this is `false` and the api will be validated using [swagger-parser validate](https://github.com/BigstickCarpet/swagger-parser/blob/master/docs/swagger-parser.md#validateapi-options-callback).
     - `path` - (*String*) - (optional) - The path for which the validators need to be generated.
 For example `/pet/findByStatus`, `/pet` etc. If a `path` is not specified, validators will be generated for all the paths defined by the swagger api.
 If you are setting a `path` option, you should set an `operation` as well.
     - `operation` - (*String*) - (optional) - The operation for which the validators need to be generated.
 For example `get`, `post` etc. If `operation` is not specified, validators will be generated for all the operations defined by the swagger api.
 If you are setting an `operation` option, you should set a `path` as well.
     - `parameters` - (*Boolean*) - (optional) - Set to `false` if you don't need to build validators for `parameters`.
 Default values is `true`.
     - `responses` - (*Boolean*) - (optional) - Set to `false` if you don't need to build validators for `responses`.
 Default values is `true`.

-## validators
+* `callback` -  (*Function*) - (optional) - `function (error, mock)`.
+If a callback is not provided a `Promise` will be returned.

+### Validators

 The `Swagvali` api generates a validator object for each parameter or response definition.
 The validator object has,

 - `spec` - (*Object*) - The spec of the parameter or the response.

 - `validate` - (*Function*) - `function (data)` - The validate function that accepts the `data` to be validated.

-### validate response
+#### validate response

 The `validate` function response has,